 Bike ride to Lake Skadar

-After eating and drinking, you might want to go back and rest a bit in one of the Wanderers Hostel’s hammocks.
+After eating and drinking, you might want to go back and rest a bit in one of the Wanderers Hostel’s hammocks when you visit Shkoder Albania.
 Or you could grab one of their bikes and head to Lake Skadar (or Lake Shkodër /Shkodra).
 It’s not very far, you get to see a little more of the town, and, if you’re more accustomed to actually riding a bike, you’ll get there in one piece in no time.

 It’s full of vegetation on the shore, and there are lots of birds.
 And think it’s also got plenty of fish, judging by the high numbers of fishermen we’ve encountered.
 All in all, it’s a great place to catch the sunset.